firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=gyisgnzbhppbvsphucsw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Sun May 31 04:20:35 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  1 04:31:06 UTC 2015.

 The ipset `ib_bluetack_level2` has **72774** entries, **348707599** unique IPs.